 The reintegration plan

-The doctor proposes working hours in the form of weekly working hours.
-However, it is up to the company to decide when these working hours take place.
+The doctor proposes the working hours in the form of weekly working hours.
+However, the company may decide when these working hours are to be worked.

-The step-by-step plan consists of four key aspects, all of which will be gradually adapted:
+The phased plan consists of four key aspects, all of which will be gradually adapted:

 The last point is not always mentioned.
 Whether someone needs aids depends on the individual case.